 Old Town is a set of shops and restaurants.
-There are some interesting things to see here, but I prefer Santa Fe.
+There are several interesting things to see here, but I prefer Santa Fe’s version.

 Sandia Peak is an uplift that towers over Albuquerque.
 You can get to the top by taking a cable car tram from Albuquerque, or by taking the ♥ scenic drive around from the other side and up NM 536 from NM 14.
 The view is incredible, with an elevation of 6850 ft above Albuquerque (10,678 ft above sea level).
 The temperature can be 20-30 degrees below what you are experiencing in the city, so bring a jacket!